k26rahul/software-testing/week1/README.md

 This approach utilizes a custom Facade pattern to run tests via the VS Code "Run" button, avoiding the terminal entirely.

 1. Open `src/TestHarness.java`.
+2. If your test class is inside a package, add the corresponding import statement at the top of the file (e.g., `import calculator.CalculatorTest;`).
-2. Edit the single execution line to target your desired test class:
+3. Edit the single execution line to target your desired test class:

 ```java
 TestRunnerHelper.run(CalculatorTest.class);

 ```

-3. Click the **Run** button hovering over the `main` method.
+4. Click the **Run** button hovering over the `main` method.

 **Note on Architecture:** The complex JUnit Platform Launcher API logic is fully encapsulated inside `src/TestRunnerHelper.java`.
 This helper file acts as the underlying execution engine.
 It generates concise, inline terminal output for passed/failed tests and requires zero manual modification.